-- We are currently updating our Long Term Curriculum Map – This is an overview of the whole school curriculum including a detailed breakdown of the content each year group’s topics.
+- Long Term Curriculum Map – This is an overview of the whole school curriculum including a detailed breakdown of the content each year group’s topics.

 - Phonics teaching guidance – Details of how phonics is taught at Goose Green

 - The Power of Reading